What is a loyalty program?

 What is the value of using a loyalty program?

-Loyalty programs benefit companies by helping them develop and strengthen customer loyalty.
+Loyalty programs benefit companies and small business owners by helping them develop and strengthen customer loyalty.
 This is a vital element to the long-term growth and success of any business.
 After all, customer loyalty signifies that a customer enjoys doing business with you and is interested in coming back to you again (and again), whether they are buying food, products or services.
 The more goodwill you create through your loyalty program, the more brand loyalty you generate and, consequently, the more repeat customers you will have.
 These customers will help grow your business.

 While customer loyalty is a valuable benefit of having a loyalty program, it is not the only benefit.
 Having your customers sign up for a loyalty program means that they provide important details about their buying behavior.
 This is how companies collect information about how their customers are spending their money.
 Each time a customer who is part of a loyalty program makes a purchase, their loyalty ID is at checkout, which gives the company insight into what products, services or types of offers are most attractive to them.
 Not to mention the company can get a better understanding of whether there are certain products that are more often purchased together, or if some coupons are more effective than others.
 This data can help companies with planning their marketing and product strategies and operations.